loloof64/ChessTrainingVsEngine/README.md

 * swap svg by Good Ware
 * start svg by SmashIcons
-* stop svg by FreePik
+* stop, settings svg by FreePik
 * previous, next, left-arrow, right-arrow svg by Roundicons
 * male svg by Pixelmeetup
 * computer svg by Eucalyp